ZhenxiangICD/2025-ITECH-Thesis-Intuitive-Optimization/Week_03/README.md

    - For paper 1A/1B, discuss what application scenario the fast optimization allow designers to make adjustment to their design.
 How do these methods enable a flexible design workflow in interactive applications?
 What is the balance between optimization and user control?

 3. **Discussion**
-   - Discuss how the Jacobian (deformation gradient) captures the intrinsic of a shape change of a triangle.
+   - Discuss how the Jacobian (deformation gradient) captures the intrinsic of the shape change of a triangle.

 ## Additional Resources